Blogs

 You can download the Excel workbook for this table here.

 Back to our specific client’s case.
 (Shameless plug warning!)
-We found that by implementing our XPressTools Inventory Management System, tuned to optimize their requirements we would conservatively save our client 10 seconds for each of his 250 workers when they reached the front of the line.
+By implementing our XPressTools Inventory Management System, tuned to optimize their requirements, we conservatively saved our client 10 seconds for each of his 250 workers when they reached the front of the line.
 When we plugged in the rest of this client’s numbers into our worksheet, the raw manpower dollar savings per month showed to be close to $200,000.00!

 Time is Money

-* QLess has an interesting blog+ software for dealing with lines.
+* QLess has an interesting blog and software for dealing with lines.

 We have no relationship nor financial interest in QLess.